sashastrong/sashastrong.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Sasha Strong.
 I'm a psychotherapist in private practice at [Brilliancy Counseling](https://www.brilliancycounseling.com) in Portland, Oregon.
-I'm also a PhD candidate at the California Institute of Integral Studies in San Francisco, where my dissertation research focuses on how people use Buddhist mindfulness practice to recover from bipolar disorder.
+I'm also a PhD candidate at the California Institute of Integral Studies, where my dissertation research focuses on how people use Buddhist mindfulness practice to recover from bipolar disorder.
 I also offer trainings on transgender, non-binary and genderqueer cultural competency in healthcare.

 *As of 30 Oct 2020, this site is under active development.
 Please pardon the dust. ;)*

 My background
 ======
-I'm currently a PhD candidate in [East-West Psychology](https://www.ciis.edu/academics/graduate-programs/east-west-psychology/) at the California Institute of Integral Studies.
-I earned my MA in [Contemplative Psychotherapy](https://www.naropa.edu/academics/masters/clinical-mental-health-counseling/contemplative-psychotherapy-buddhist-psychology/index.php) at Naropa University in Boulder, CO, and my BA in French Studies from the University of Wisconsin-Parkside.
+I'm currently a PhD candidate in [East-West Psychology](https://www.ciis.edu/academics/graduate-programs/east-west-psychology/) at the California Institute of Integral Studies in  in San Francisco, CA. I earned my MA in [Contemplative Psychotherapy](https://www.naropa.edu/academics/masters/clinical-mental-health-counseling/contemplative-psychotherapy-buddhist-psychology/index.php) at Naropa University in Boulder, CO, and my BA in French Studies from the University of Wisconsin-Parkside.
 I spent some time in Belgium after high school, and I speak fluent French.

 My interests
 ======